Back to blog

 VercelEmailTutorialServerless

-Send transactional email from Vercel Serverless Functions and Edge Functions.
-Complete guide with TypeScript examples, environment variables, cron jobs, and local testing.
+Send email from Vercel using Serverless Functions or Edge Functions.
+TypeScript examples, environment variables, cron jobs, and local testing.
+Works with or without Next.js.

 TL;DR